kerogs/Minecraft-Server-AutoCreation/README.md

 ## Known issues
 - The program may fail to retrieve the list of versions (for X reason) and then close itself.
 Don't panic, just restart the program as many times as necessary (usually 1-3 times maximum).

+## Know issues (programming section)
+- Windows Defender sometimes detects the executable as a virus.
+If this is the case, simply update the dependencies in go.mod

 ![preview image](assets/img/preview.png)